Safeguarding and safety

 - address power imbalances

-If mediation becomes unsafe at any stage, it will be brought to an end.
+If the process becomes unsafe at any point, we will bring it to an end.

 Confidentiality and safeguarding limits